Big Sur California, USA Travel Guide

 Respect The Greatest meeting of land and sea's diverse wildlife and fragile ecosystems by observing proper outdoor etiquette.

-Breakdowns can be challenging in The Greatest meeting of land and sea because of restricted cell service and long stretches from town to town.
+Breakdowns can be challenging in The Greatest meeting of land and sea because of restricted cell service and long stretches from the town to town.

 Big Sur is highly susceptible to wildfires, more so during dry seasons.
 Adherence to fire regulations is critical.